Where to Go Fly Fishing in Washington in October

 Eastside Trout Rivers

-Yakima River – Cool October weather has the Yakima fishing really well.
-We’ve received lots of great reports from the Yak as of the writing of this blog post.
+Yakima River – Fall on the Yakima can produce some of the best fishing of the year and we've had some really good reports from the Yakima from our customers lately.
 This time of year, there are three main bugs on the menu.
 Those are October Caddis, Blue Wing Olives, and Crane Flies.
 Lower flows make walking/wading the Yakima very productive in October.
 Floating the river with a guide is always a great option as well and will have you covering miles of river during a fun, relaxing day on the water.
 Ask us and we’ll be happy to recommend a good guide for the Yakima.

 Trout Lakes

-October is a sneaky month for many of the great trout lakes in Washington.
+October is a month when we hear some of the best trout lake reports for the year.
 Hunters are off hunting.
 Steelheaders are off steelheading.
 Guys are up in Alaska… And so on.
 Meanwhile, a few anglers are quietly fishing our famous trout lakes and cleaning up.

 Chopaka is a great lake that seems to get a renewal of interest in the fall.
 It is a very special lake that has it all in terms of scenery, just far enough off the beaten trail, and a great population of good-sized rainbows.
 If you haven’t been to Chopaka, this October might be your time to go.
-You will probably have company, but the fishing will make it worthwhile.
+You will probably have company, but nothing like in the spring.

 Many folks are aware of the fall fishing on Pass Lake.
 In the evenings especially, try casting minnow patterns like the Pass Lake Minnow right up to the shoreline.
 Strip them back on a fast retrieve with a slow sinking line.
 Some of the largest trout we’ve seen taken on the westside have come from Pass Lake in the fall.